grammarly/focal/README.md

 )
 ```

+You can play with an online version on CodeSandbox [here](https://codesandbox.io/s/52l109yowl).
 You can run and explore a more elaborate version of [this example](examples/all/src/counter/index.tsx), as well as some other examples, in the [examples directory](examples).

 # Installation